FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-15-recurrent-network.md

 ### Time distributed layer

 In LSTM, when you return_sequences=True (predict a sequence instead of a single point in time), technically the next layer needs to be able to input a sequence of values.
 If you want to cover the LSTM with a Dense layer on top, you need to turn off return_sequence.
-There is a way to handle the sequence returned, using a Time Distribution layer.
+There is a way to handle the sequence (result of the hidden layers) returned, using a Time Distribution layer.
 That time distributed layer would receive all the sequence returned by LSTM and process to return whatever a usual Dense layer would return.

 Here is a net with time distributed wrapped around LSTM: